ischmidt20/ischmidt20.github.io/work.md

 # Teaching

+## Data 102

+In Spring 2022, I will be a GSI for Data 102, a course that "develops the probabilistic foundations of inference in data science."

 ## Stat 375

 Stat 375 is a new pedagogy course that is offered to first-time (u)GSIs for statistics and data science courses.
-I lead a section of about 25 undergraduates, during which we discuss teaching practices and work through practical activities.
-I highly enjoy relaying my experiences as an uGSI to help foster the next cohort of teachers.
+In Fall 2021, I led a section of about 25 undergraduates, during which we discussed teaching practices and worked through practical activities.
+I highly enjoyed relaying my experiences as an uGSI to help foster the next cohort of teachers.

-In addition to leading the section, I grade homework, and assist Professor Andrew Bray in lesson planning for the course, as this is its first offering.
+In addition to leading the section, I graded homework and assisted Professor Andrew Bray in lesson planning for the course, as this is its first offering.
+You can check out my evaluations [here](assets/evals/fa21.pdf).

 ## Data 100